top of page

 Day THREE

-As the story unfolded, it became clear that while my son wasn’t entirely innocent, he also didn’t deserve to be sent home after just three days.
-My heart hurt not only for him but also for the money I had spent for him to be at this camp.
-With all this on my mind, I felt a strong need to stand up for him, to fight for his chance to stay and continue his experience.
-I was determined to make sure he got a fair shot to learn and grow from this, just as I hoped he would.
+It became clear that while my son wasn’t completely innocent, he didn’t deserve to be sent home so quickly.
+My heart ached for him and the money we’d spent on camp.
+I was determined to stand up for him and make sure he got a fair chance to learn and grow from this experience.

 Termination Email